 Reason no. 7: God wants us to appreciate what He is offering

 We live in a dying world.
-There are much chaos and mess all around us.
+There is much chaos and mess all around us.
 Our society is morally decaying – calling evil good and good evil.

 God has allowed human beings to make their own choices.
 Today, God does not always intervene, but He wants us to know what the world is like when we live in it apart from Him.